Up to date information on COVID-19 and your pregnancy

 Only one support person may accompany you in labour (a doula may also attend).

-Nitrous Oxide is not permitted for pain relief in labour at this time.
+Nitrous Oxide is NOW permitted for pain relief in labour.

 If you are confirmed as having COVID-19: